top of page

 Start Low & Stay Consistent

 For most adults, 2–4 capsules daily (or ½–1 tsp powder) is a great starting dose.
 Kids can start with a small sprinkle mixed into food or gummies.
 Always check with your practitioner, especially if you’re on iron medications or have hemochromatosis.
+Consistency is key for effective supplementation.

-Where to Get It:
+Where to Get It

-Look for Perfect Supplements Grass-Fed Liver or Multi-Organ Blend — free of fillers, glyphosate, and synthetics.
+Look for Perfect Supplements Grass-Fed Liver or Multi-Organ Blend—free of fillers, glyphosate, and synthetics.
 Available in capsule or powder form.

 Pro tip: If swallowing pills isn’t your thing, try making homemade gummies with grass-fed gelatin, fruit juice, and liver powder!